 Monorail Operating Hours

-The Walt Disney World Monorail System operates from 30 minutes prior to earliest park opening until one hour after latest park closing.
+The Walt Disney World Monorail System operates from one hour prior to the earliest park opening until one hour after the latest park closing.
 This includes resort extra magic hours and holiday parties.

 Many times the Monorail does not service late night ticketed events such as the Disney After Hours Events.